-See the eligibility criteria on the “Our Process” page.
+See the eligibility criteria on the “Strategy” page.

 The Foundation accepts LOIs on a rolling basis; however, organizations can only submit one LOI during The Foundation’s July 1-June 30 fiscal year i.e. we reserve the right to turn down a repeat request for funding made in this time period.
 Visit the “How to Apply” page of our website to begin the LOI process.

 No. Due to the overwhelming volume of requests we receive, Foundation staff do not consult on LOI submissions.

 Typically, the Foundation declines an LOI submission because an organization is: